Hash Generator - SHA-1, SHA-256, SHA-384, SHA-512 (Text & File)

 Compute SHA-1, SHA-256, SHA-384 and SHA-512 hex digests of any text or file.
 Uses the browser's built-in Web Crypto API — your data never leaves your device.

-Input text or file
+or drop any file

 Frequently Asked Questions